Things to Do in Peru – Where to Travel – Itinerary 8 Days

 There are numerous other small local markets to explore in Cusco.
 If you are looking for traditional Alpaca clothing, you may try the local Mercado Artesanal in Avenida Tullumayo or the Feria Artesanal De Productores El Marquez San Francisco just off Plaza San Francisco.

-You may also want to include one or two of Cusco’s outstanding cultural museums – choose for instance between the Museo Inka, the Museo de la Coca, the Museo de Arte Precolombino or the Museo Municipal de Arte Contemporáneo.
+You may also want to include one or two of Cusco’s outstanding cultural museums – choose, for instance, between the Museo Inka, the Museo de la Coca, the Museo de Arte Precolombino or the Museo Municipal de Arte Contemporáneo.

 ‘Catch the Culture in Cusco’

 You will probably cross Urubamba on your way through the Sacred Valley.
 It is the largest town in the valley, located at the Urubamba River.
-Also Urubamba features important ruins from a former Inca palace, Quispiguanca.
+Also, Urubamba features important ruins from a former Inca palace, Quispiguanca.

-As the last site in the valley you can reach by road – before jumping on the train to Machu Picchu, you will find Ollantaytambo.
+As the last site in the valley, you can reach by road – before jumping on the train to Machu Picchu, you will find Ollantaytambo.

 Read more about the Sacred Valley: Sacred Valley, Maras, Moray and Inca Ruins in Pisac

-To make the most of your Machu Picchu visit, you should consider a guide up here if that is not already included in your tour!
+To make the most of your Machu Picchu visit, you should consider a guide up here if not included in your tour!
 And if not, at least study the archaeological area thoroughly before coming!
 When returning to Cusco at the end of the day, you will most certainly be totally exhausted from climbing around the ruins of Machu Picchu for half a day – but it is absolutely worth it!

 Read more about Machu Picchu: See the Mythic Inca Culture on Machu Picchu Mountain